 Being empathic is the skill to understand and share the feelings of another.
-The skill of empathy is necessary to be a good horseman, good friend, spouse, parent, or leader.
+The skill of empathy is necessary to be a good horseman, good friend, spouse, parent, leader, or statesman.
 Not having empathy for others will prevent a person from building personal and professional relationships, and in those deep connections that make for success in both kinship and business.
 To develop the skills of empathy and emotional intelligence cannot be learned from a lecture, reading, or standardized tests but observation and experience.
 A child will learn more in a half an hour of playing tag in a mixed age group or going for a walk with an elderly person than they ever could studying a book.

 Empathy is only part of what we strive for, we believe that this is only part of the bigger picture.
 We believe world-class leadership requires a critical understanding of what makes people tick, what people need to raise their bar, and to solve the problems of the organizations that they are leading.